 Adam J. Bookbinder is a litigation attorney in Holland & Knight's Boston office.
 Mr. Bookbinder focuses his practice on cybersecurity, data privacy and cyber incident response, as well as white collar defense and investigations, and criminal and civil trials.

-Mr. Bookbinder advises companies and educational institutions on a wide range of cybersecurity and data privacy issues.
-He counsels clients on responding to cybersecurity incidents, conducting internal investigations and cybersecurity reviews, preparing incident response plans, complying with U.S. data privacy laws and the EU General Data Protection Regulation (GDPR), interfacing with law enforcement agencies following a cybersecurity incident and obtaining guidance from law enforcement on national security cyber issues.
+Mr. Bookbinder advises clients on a wide range of cybersecurity and data privacy issues.
+He counsels clients on responding to cybersecurity incidents, conducting internal investigations and cybersecurity reviews, preparing incident response plans, complying with U.S. data privacy laws and the EU General Data Protection Regulation (GDPR), interfacing with law enforcement agencies following a cybersecurity incident and increasing preparedness to address national security cyber issues.
 He also defends clients in class action data privacy and data misuse litigation.

 Before joining Holland & Knight, Mr. Bookbinder served 18 years as an Assistant U.S. Attorney for the District of Massachusetts.
 Most recently, Mr. Bookbinder was chief of the U.S. Attorney's Office's Cybercrime Unit, where he supervised a unit responsible for the investigation and prosecution of computer and intellectual property crime, including computer intrusions, data breaches, network attacks, theft of trade secrets, trafficking in counterfeit goods and online fraud.